Thedford, Nebraska

-Thedford is a village and county seat of Thomas County, Nebraska, United States.
-The population was 188 at the 2010 census.
+Thedford is a village in and the county seat of Thomas County, Nebraska, United States.
+The population was 208 at the 2020 census.

 History

 Thedford was established in 1887 when the Chicago, Burlington and Quincy Railroad was extended to that point, at which time the new town was designated county seat.
 It was probably named after Thedford, Ontario, Canada.
 Thedford was incorporated as a village in 1914.